 Impedance Functions

-For the experiments we used two different impedance functions, corresponding to the 2SFCA and E2SFCA algorithms.
+For the experiments we use two different impedance functions, corresponding to the 2SFCA and E2SFCA algorithms.
 We do not implement the 3SFCA or the M2SFCA methods because, as noted above, they are equivalent to using steeper impedances.
 For the 2SFCA apprach, impedance is given by a binary function, whereas for E2SFCA it is given by a stepwise function.
 The impedance functions require that we define cost (i.e., travel time) thresholds to implement them.
 To select the thresholds, we retrieved time use data from Canada’s General Social Survey Cycle 24 (see http://odesi2.scholarsportal.info/webview/).

 From the time use files, we filtered all activity episodes corresponding to respondents living in CMAs/CAs (metropolitan regions) in Ontario.
 Next, we filtered all episodes taking place in a car (as driver) while traveling for personal care activities for household adults (which includes traveling to see a doctor) and traveling for shopping or obtaining services (which includes traveling to go to health clinic or doctor’s office).
 It is worthwhile noting that travel by car accounts for over 95% of trips for the selected purposes in Ontario CMAs/CAs.

-Once episodes were filtered by mode of travel and purpose of the trip, their durations (in minutes) were examined by means of quantile analysis, using episode weights to ensure representativeness of the analysis.
+Once episodes were filtered by mode of travel and purpose of the trip, their durations (in minutes) were examined by means of quantile analysis, using episode weights to ensure the representativeness of the analysis.
 From the results, we learned that 50% of all trips by car for the aforementioned purposes are less than 15 minutes long, and we selected this value as the threshold d0 for the binary function.
-In other words, this part of the analysis assumes that any person who has to travel longer than 15 minutes to reach a clinic is outside of its catchment area.
+In other words, this part of the analysis assumes that any person who has to travel longer than 15 minutes to reach a clinic is outside its catchment area.
 We deem this value appropriate for the scale, density, and level of congestion of Hamilton CMA.

-Quantile analysis of trip durations was used to calibrate a Gaussian function with standard deviation set at 15 minutes, to match the value selected for the binary impedance above.
+Quantile analysis of trip durations was also used to calibrate a Gaussian function with standard deviation set at 15 minutes, to match the value selected for the binary impedance above.
 This produced the following stepwise function, with any trips longer than 45 minutes assumed to be outside of catchment:

 W(dij)=0.946 dij≤50.801 5<dij≤100.607 10<dij≤150.411 15<dij≤200.135 20<dij≤300.011 30<dij≤450.00 45<dij